Lex-DRL/AID-guide/Building_better_worlds.md

 ![CATEGORY tokens](/imgs/cat-tokens.png "CATEGORY tokens")
 </details>

 So, back to the track.
-You can make an entry which have many **characters** but not so much **tokens**, and vice versa.
+You can make an entry which have many **characters** but not so many **tokens**, and vice versa.
 Or you can make a descriptive entry in english, which, when represented with tokens, doesn't make much sense for the AI.
+Moreover, different combinations of tokens have different "strength" between them in the AI eyes, so a bad choice of words can make the AI group tokens incorrectly and therefore misunderstand you.
+We want to:
+* use the least number of tokens we can,
+* which are as close to our intent as possible,
-We want to use at least tokens as possible while keeping them as informative as possible.
+* while making them as informative as possible.

+That's the main goals that all the techniques in this guide are focused on.

 Another important thing about AI memory is it's size.
 With each input you give, only about 2.8k characters are fed to the NN.
 It might seem a lot, but if you consider that this limit is shared between **EVERYTHING** you send to the NN, that's not so much.
 That "everything" includes your `Remember` section, any relevant WI that AI found for the given input, the input itself and, well, some part of history to work with.
 The specifics on how exactly this memory is shared between different parts can be found [here](/AID%20WI%20Research%20Sheet.md#remember-worldinfo-authorsnotes-worlds-and-how-the-game-handles-them).
 But for now — let's mark three points:
 * The **overall** limit for `Remember` + `WI` + `Author's notes` (premium feature, but [can be used on free account with scripts](#authors-note)) + your `Input` + most recent part of story = 2772 chars.